 Consider first the simple bifurcation.
 By analogy with the hyperbolic case, when $\mu = \mu_0$ the linear system has a subspace on which the solutions decay (or grow) exponentially, and another in which the dynamics is non-hyperbolic (the centre eigenspace as defined below).
-E.g. for a saddle node we have $\dot{x} = x^2$, $\dot{y} = -y$.
+For example, for a saddle node we have $\dot{x} = x^2$, $\dot{y} = -y$, so solutions decay on the y-axis and the dynamics is non-hyperbolic on the x-axis.
 By analogy with the stable and unstable manifolds and their relation to the stable and unstable subspaces in the hyperbolic case, we might expect a manifold to exist (the centre manifold), which is tangent to the centre eigenspace at the origin, and on which the dynamics correspond to that in the centre eigenspace.

-Example 29 Consider the non-hyperbolic system
+Example 30 Consider the non-hyperbolic system